Meloneneis/meloneneis.github.io/_posts/2023-11-29-DL-in-the-Science-blog-post.md

 In the 14th CASP competition, there was a standout team that performed much better than the others.
 This team developed a model that could be seen as solving the big challenge of making protein folding quicker and more affordable.
 That team is Google DeepMind, and their model, AlphaFold2, is making waves in the field.
 ### AlphaFold2: 60-years old challenge solved
-If you're a machine learning enthusiast like me, then you've probably already heard of AlphaFold2.
-This model marks the first time machine learning has been successfully used for protein folding.
-Here is the thing though, trying to solve the task with a machine learning model has been tried before, but due to the complexity structure folding, it was without much success.
-Scientists have tried to use machine learning to ... but the thing about this methodology is that it unstable due to

-So how can we make this more stable?
-DeepMind came up with a plan to do this more stable.
-Multiple novel things came into the creation of their architecture.
-Name them.
-Later in this blog post, the architecture will of AlphaFold2 will be shown.
+For those with a keen interest in machine learning, AlphaFold2 has likely been on your radar.
+This groundbreaking model stands out as the first successful application of machine learning to the complex challenge of protein folding.
+Previous attempts to tackle protein folding with machine learning models fell short, largely due to the intricate nature of protein structures.
+Efforts to use machine learning for this task were often met with instability and lackluster results.

+But how did DeepMind overcome these obstacles to stability in protein folding predictions?
+They developed a robust strategy, integrating several innovative elements into their model's architecture, which will be explored in more detail later in this blog post.

 With all that said, is AlphaFold2 the end of research?
 Is the protein folding considered solved now?
 I would so no, as AlphaFold2, admittedly a very good creation, is not perfect.
 This can be contributed to the main two things: 1. its speed in prediction and 2. its dependence on multiple sequence alignment (MSA).